THE CONFERENCE

 Report card season always made me nervous.

-Back then report cards came home with the student.
+Back then, report cards came home with the student.

 Then they started sealing them.